entl/uni-adventure-game/README.md

 - **Spells:**
     - **Teleportation Spell:** Instantly moves you to a random room within the dungeon.
+    - **Freeze Spell:** Allows you to escape Mad Scientists and Trap without losing points.

-*Note: The types of potions and spells are hidden.
+*Note: The types of potions are hidden.
 Use them at your own risk!*

 ### **Player Status**

 - **Power Points:** Represents your energy and capabilities.
 Certain actions consume Power Points.
-- **Asleep Status:** Being asleep prevents you from performing actions for one turn.

 ## **Contributing**

-Contributions are welcome!
-If you'd like to contribute to Dungeon Adventure, please follow these steps:

 1. **Fork the Repository**
 2. **Create a Feature Branch**